InversionSpaces/KEEP/proposals/refinement-classes.md

 ```

 This gives us a few benefits.
 Firstly, now it is impossible to accidentally confuse `batchSize`
-and `offset` on the call site.
-But more importantly, pre-conditions for a call are expressed in
+and `offset` on the call site as they have distinct types.
+But more importantly, pre-conditions for parameters of the function are expressed
-the signature of the function.
-Verification still happens, only now on the call-site.
+directly in the signature of the function, instead of, for example, some combination of documentation
+and checks inside the function.

+Also, now the user is forced to perform validation on the call site by constructing a value
+of the demanded type.
+However, if a lot of values are given semantic constraints like this,
+it will soon become as easy to overlook potential violations of contracts as previously without
+this change.
+But note that constraints are now given in some uniform way, so an idea arises:
+maybe the compiler can help by verifying constraints statically and warning the user only on
+possible violations?
+This KEEP develops this idea.

-Let's consider the usage of this function:
+Let's also consider the following usage of the function:

 ```kotlin
 val tag: Tag = ...